hburgosrobles/protocols/sequence-tagged-gene-deletion.md

 ## IV - Amplification of Barcoded Erm<sup>R</sup> Marker
 In this section you will generate a DNA fragment containing an antibiotic resistance marker (in this case Erm<sup>R</sup>) flanked by FRT sites, a spacer, a barcode region, and the LUH and RUH sequences arranged as follows: LUH-FRT-Erm<sup>R</sup>-FRT-spacer-barcode-RUH.
-The template used is pHB1, which carries LUH-FRT-Erm<sup>R</sup>-FRT-spacer, and the oligos used are LUH (HB42) and ErmR-RUH-BarRnd_v2 (HB154: CGATCTTGTGGGTAGAGACATCCAGGTCAAGTCNNBNNBNNBNNBNNBNNBGGAATCAAGTGCATGAGCGCTGAAG).
+The template used is pHB1, which carries LUH-FRT-Erm<sup>R</sup>-FRT-spacer, and the oligos used are LUH (HB42) and ErmR-RUH-BarRnd_v2 (HB154: CGATCTTGTGGGTAGAGACATCCAGGTCAAGTCnnbnnbnnbnnbnnbnnbGGAATCAAGTGCATGAGCGCTGAAG).
 Oligo HB154 contains 18 semi-random basepairs that result in LUH-FRT-Erm<sup>R</sup>-FRT-spacer-barcode-RUH DNA fragments with unique sequences within the barcode region while concurrently ensuring the absence of stop codons within this sequence.
 Since only one of these sequence-tagged DNA fragments will replace the target gene, this ensures that each gene deletion is tagged with a unique barcode sequence that is in-frame with the rest of the scar and lacks stop codons.
+An oligo with a specific barcode sequence can be substituted for HB154 to generate the same Erm<sup>R</sup>-carrying DNA fragment with a specific sequence instead of a random one; *e.g.*, HB41 (CGATCTTGTGGGTAGAGACATCCAGGTCAAGTCcagccccgctctagtttgGGAATCAAGTGCATGAGCGCTGAAG).

 1. Set up PCR as detailed below: